kimdj/git-playground/README.md

   test
 ```

 Let's say we want to work on the dev branch.
-That is, we want to make commits to the dev branch.
+That is to say, we want to make commits to the dev branch.
 First, we need to make sure to checkout the dev branch.
 ```
 $ git checkout dev
 Switched to branch 'dev'
 ```

-Now, when we make a new commit, it will be included in the new branch.
+Now, when we make a new commit, it will be added onto the new branch.
 ```
 $ echo "My new features." >> new_features.txt
 $ git add new_features.txt